View and restore identified malware

 To add a criterion, click the "plus" button (+) to the right of the topmost criterion.To search, click the Search button (the circular arrow).

-Before you can restore the file to its original location you have to create a scan exclusion so that Deep Security doesn't immediately re-quarantine the file when it reappears on the computer.
+Before you can restore a file to its original location, you have to create a scan exclusion so that Deep Security doesn't immediately re-identify the file when it reappears on the computer.

-- Open the Computers page and go to Anti-Malware > Identified Files and double click the quarantined file to view its properties.
+- Open the Computers page and go to Anti-Malware > Identified Files and double click the identified file to view its properties.